 The aim of the game in B2B communications is to build credibility, trust and momentum.
 A regular pattern of strategic communications through the relevant channels and targeted at the right audience will achieve this – and press releases are an essential ingredient.

 A press release distributed to journalists and the media is one of these channels.
-That means distributing to the journalist and not through a newswire.
-Journalists are still the gatekeepers to media coverage, and the third-party endorsement a company can get from coverage in recognized and respected media outlets is still one of the best ways to build creditability.
+That means distributing directly to the inbox of the journalist and NOT through a newswire.
+That’s good background noise but is not helping your media engagement program.
+Journalists are still the gatekeepers to media coverage, and the third-party endorsement a company can get from coverage in recognized and respected media outlets is still one of the best ways to build credibility.

 This is why a B2B organization should use press releases and news announcements to build up a picture of its business in the minds of the media and their audience.
 Communicating company news through the media signals chosen aspects of your brand or product that you want people to know.

 A peg to hang it all on

 All news stories need a news angle and without it no journalist is likely to take a second glance at your release.
 It might be a release around a marquee customer – which is a great peg but not always available!
 It could be your latest product and its innovative technology, or a new executive appointed to drive new market penetration.